 And if that person calls in sick?
 Everything stops.

 That was EZ Cell.
 A wholesale electronics dealer doing real business, serving real customers, moving real inventory.
 But behind the scenes?
-A web of spreadsheets, manual emails, and institutional knowledge that lived in one or two people's heads.
+A web of spreadsheets, group texts, messaging-app DMs, and institutional knowledge that lived in one or two people's heads.

 The Setup: Not Broken, But Fragile